lawrenceevalyn/THE-DISS/README.md

-# Next-do: take random samples of corpora
+# Next-do: write competent draft of intro ASAP

 ## Archives in order of priority